Jonah: Historical or Just a Fish Tale?

 But where did the fish/whale spit out Jonah?

 The Bible indicates that Jonah never made it to Tarshish.
-Instead, scholars believe the fish/whale returned him to Israel, where he started, to allow him to repent.
-Many believe the location is Joppa (modern Jaffa; see Josephus IX, 10:2; Jon 1:3), about 6 miles (9 km) south of Tel Aviv.
+Instead, scholars believe the fish/whale returned him to Israel, where he started, to allow him time to repent.
+Many believe the location is Joppa (modern Jaffa; see Josephus IX, 10:2; Jon 1:3), approximately 6 miles (9 km) south of Tel Aviv.

 He is the God of second chances.